- Pizza Dough Calculator

 First Fermentation

-Once your mixture is kneaded, you must shape it into a big mass/ball of dough.
-You can use the same bowl you mixed it in and let it sit for about 1 to 1 ½ hrs. or until it doubles in size.
+Once your mixture is kneaded, you must shape it into a big mass or dough ball.
+You can use the same bowl you mixed it in and let it sit for about 1 to 1 ½ hrs. or until it doubles in size

 The best temperature to proof pizza dough is about 80°F.

-You must deflate the dough by pressing it down with your fist, allowing all of the air to be released.
+You must deflate or degas the dough by pressing it down with your fist, releasing all the air.

-After degassing, you need to reshape the dough into smaller balls and set them apart so they don’t touch each other.
-Cover the balls with either a towel or clear wrap and refrigerate them for 8 to 24 hrs.
+Proofing – After degassing, you need to reshape the dough into smaller balls and set them apart so they don’t touch each other.
+Cover the balls with either a towel or clear wrap for proofing and refrigerate them for 8 to 24 hrs.

 Are You Having Trouble Making Pizza Doughballs?